 Humana's provider access issues in some areas of the country have compelled PEIA to create the Special Medicare plan.
 Members who are unable to access medical care through the Medicare Advantage Plan have been permitted, on a case-by-case basis, to move into PEIA's Special Medicare Plan.
-Under this plan, the member purchases traditional Medicare Parts A and B, and their secondary medical and prescription claims are paid by Wells Fargo TPA and Express Scripts, respectively.
+Under this plan, the member purchases traditional Medicare Parts A and B, and their secondary medical and prescription drug claims are processed by HealthSmart and Express Scripts, respectively.

-Medical and Prescription Drug benefits under the Special Medicare Plan are generally the same as those provided under the Medicare Advantage Plan; however, beginning July 1, 2012, there will be a variance in the prescription drug benefit.
-Retirees in the Special Medicare Plan will pay 75% coinsurance for non-preferred (tier 3) drugs, while members of the Humana MAPD plan will pay only a \$50 copay for non-preferred drugs.
+Medical and prescription drug benefits under the Special Medicare Plan are generally the same as those provided under the Medicare Advantage Plan; however, there is a variance in the prescription drug benefit.
+Retirees in the Special Medicare Plan pay 75% coinsurance for nonpreferred (tier 3) drugs, while members of the Humana MAPD plan pay only a \$50 copay for non-preferred drugs.
 Medicare-eligible employees who retire after the beginning of a plan year, and retired employees who become eligible for Medicare during the plan year, will be enrolled in the Special Medicare plan, too, since the Medicare Advantage Plan cannot give these members credit for deductibles and out-of-pocket maximum amounts met in the PEIA PPB plan.
 Those who become eligible for the Special Medicare plan during a plan year have the right to request immediate enrollment in the Humana plan.
 Call PEIA for details.